Ōdachi: Method of use

 Ōdachi swordplay styles differed from that of other Japanese swords, focusing on downward cuts.

 One possible use of ōdachi is as large anti-cavalry weapons, to strike down the horse as it approaches.
-Alternatively, it could be used as a cavalry-on-cavalry weapon comparable to the Chinese zhanmadao, with the long reach, increased weight and slashing area of the blade offering some advantages over spears, lances and smaller swords.
+Alternatively, it could be used as a cavalry-on-cavalry weapon comparable to the Chinese zhanmadao, with the long reach, increased weight and slashing area of the blade offering some advantages over spears, lances, and smaller swords.

 Notable ōdachi

 Ōdachi Norimitsu

-One of the longest ōdachi is the Odachi Norimitsu with a total length of 377 cm.
+One of the longest ōdachi is the Odachi Norimitsu, with a total length of 377 cm.
 It was forged by the Japanese master bladesmith Norimitsu Osafune in the former Bishū province in August 1446.
 It is kept in the Yahiko jinja (弥彦神社) in the village of Yahiko, Nishikanbara District, Niigata Prefecture, Japan.
 A special attribute is that this blade was forged from one piece, similarly to the conventional Japanese katana; it was not forged from multiple pieces or sections.
 This required the skill of a master bladesmith.
-The blade, hada and hamon are authentic.
-This odachi has a bo-hi (fuller or "blood groove").
+The blade, hada, and hamon are authentic.
+This ōdachi has a bo-hi (fuller).
 Norimitsu was a famous line of swordsmiths that began in the Oei Bizen school (1394) and continued until the end of Bizen.
 Around 2000, it was polished and named "Kibitsu maru" by the priest of Kibitsu Shrine in Okayama Prefecture.